systeam-org/redis-service/README.md

 # redis-service
-The repository for Redis cache database service to store user session.
+The repository to build docker image for Redis cache to store user session.